Information

 • a criminal record

 Your driving licence will show you've been convicted of drug driving.
-This will last for 11 years.
+This lasts for 11 years.

-You could go to prison for up to 14 years if you cause death by dangerous driving while unfit through drugs.
+You could go to prison for life if you cause death by careless driving while under the influence of drugs.

 A drug driving conviction can also affect: